arcmode/rainbow-dqn/README.md

 - **Multi-step learning** : Making Temporal Difference bigger than classic DQN (where TD = 1).
 See paper [Multi-step Reinforcement Learning: A Unifying Algorithm](https://arxiv.org/abs/1703.01327)
 - **NoisyNets** : Replace classic epsilon-greedy exploration/exploitation with noise in the Neural Net.
 [Noisy Networks for Exploration](https://arxiv.org/abs/1706.10295)

+# Disclaimer
+This project is for educational and research purposes only.

+* Not intended for real trading or investment
+* No warranties or guarantees provided
+* Past performance does not indicate future results
+* Creator assumes no liability for financial losses
+* Consult a financial advisor for investment decisions
+* By using this software, you agree to use it solely for learning purposes.

 ## How to use?

 ### Install